nintendofan44/version/README.md

-# This repo is just for a thing that checks the version
+# This repo is just for a thing that checks game version
-# since the other one isn't public
+# since it isn't public
-# so i had to make this one
+# had to make this one